 He called me the next day and said that my computer was fixed.
 So I pick it up and bring back home.
-Now it worst, not only it wasn't fixed but my other programs were wipe out (my calculator on my window, my photoshop etc.) and my cd/DVD drive is not working also (It work fine before I bought my computer in).
-So I try to down load the drive from the Dell support site.
+Now its worst, not only it wasn't fixed but my other programs were wipe out (my calculator on my window, my photoshop, etc.) and my CD/DVD drive is not working also (It work fine before I brought my computer in).
+So I try to download the driver from the Dell support site.
 It can't be installed too.
 Plus, when I ran the antivirus program, I found 2 viruses in my computer.
-I got them deleted then I bring the computer back to OfficeMax, they kept it again over night.
+I got them deleted then I bring the computer back to OfficeMax, they kept it again overnight.

 I came back to them 2 days after and they told me that it can't be fixed!
 So I asked for the refund per promised.
 The tech guy told me that I have to come on Thursday 19th to get the manager to approve the refund.
 I came back and the assistant manager told me that "NO WAY" point blank.

 CAPE CORAL, FLORIDA -- On 03/20/10 my wife purchased a computer from Office Max, Cape Coral Fl.
 Store #647.
 We spoke to the store employee whom we asked 4 separate times if this laptop will work with DIAL UP.
 Salesperson stated "yes no problem" 4 times and stated "if you buy the protection program it will be protected no questions asked, free replacement."
 PC was taken home and this laptop would not function with wireless router, nor would it go online with the DIAL UP system we had.